Status: Operational in optimisation mode

-XPDF (I15-1) is the new dedicated X-ray Pair Distribution Function beamline.
-XPDF will be applicable to a diverse range of disciplines such as materials chemistry, solid-state physics, earth sciences and pharmaceuticals.
+XPDF (I15-1) is the dedicated X-ray Pair Distribution Function beamline.
+XPDF is applicable to a diverse range of disciplines such as materials chemistry, solid-state physics, earth sciences and pharmaceuticals.

-XPDF is operational in optimisation mode, and welcomes users to apply for beamtime by the standard DLS peer review process.
+XPDF is operational and welcomes users to apply for beamtime by the standard DLS peer review process.